Chontalpa: Geography and environment

 Chontalpa is officially a subregion of Grijalva, which is defined as lands in Tabasco reliant on the Grijalva River and related surface water.
-It consists of the municipalities of Huimanguillo, Cárdenas, Comalcalco and Paraíso, with its capital as the city of Comalcalco.
+It consists of the municipalities of Huimanguillo, Cárdenas, Cunduacán, Comalcalco and Paraíso, with its capital as the city of Comalcalco.
 It is the second largest of Tabasco's subregions with an area of 7,482.12km², representing 31.08% of the state.
 Chontalpa borders the Gulf of Mexico to the north, the state of Chiapas to the south, the state of Veracruz to the west and the municipalities of Centla, Centro (Villahermosa) and Jalpa de Méndez to the east.

 Like the rest of Tabasco, the Chontalpa region is a mostly flat floodplain with a small area of highlands along the border with Chiapas.
 The floodplain only has an average elevation of ten meters above sea level with some areas being below sea level.
 Elevations generally do not exceed forty meters, but the highest point is Mono Pelado at 970 meters above sea level.

 The climate is hot and humid with most precipitation occurring during summer and fall.
 The average annual rainfall is about 2000 mm.
 The region is subject to numerous storms and even hurricanes arriving from the Gulf of Mexico.
 These storms are unimpeded by the low flat plain, with the elevations near the Chiapas border the first barrier.
 The rain that falls here feeds much of the area's rivers, especially the Amatan and Oxlotan, with rainfalls up to 4,000 mm per year.
 Other important rivers in the flat areas include the Samaría, Mezcalpa, Tonalá and Santana.
 This means that large quantities of fresh water flows towards the Gulf of Mexico.
 In addition to rivers, this also produces large areas of lakes, marshes and other wetlands and lagoons around estuaries such as the Mecoacán Lagoon.
 It also means that the flat areas of the region are highly susceptible to flooding, including the 2007 Tabasco flood.
 These were caused by unusually heavy rain in October of that year brought in by multiple cold fronts, bringing in a record of 1,054mm of rain to the region in only three days.
 However, significant flooding is relatively frequent with major events occurring in 2008 and 2009.
 In 2009, the Blasillo River caused major flooding affecting 4,500 families.